-- (c) Where an employer has more than one place of employment in Queensland then the maximum number of employees entitled to attend a course at the same time shall be 2.
-This shall not prevent an employer from agreeing to release additional employees. - (d) The granting of such leave shall be subject to the convenience of the employer so that the operations of the Enterprise will not be adversely affected.

-Where an employer approaches the Union and demonstrates genuine difficulties with respect to the release of a particular Union delegate or representative at a particular time (including where the employer might have previously advised of its ability to release such Union delegate or representative) the Union will not unreasonably press its request for the release of that delegate/representative at that time.
-If the matter is not amicably resolved, it shall be processed in accordance with clause 3.2, Grievance and dispute settling procedure, contained in this Award.

-- (e) In granting such paid leave, the employer is not responsible for any additional costs except the payment of extra remuneration where relieving arrangements are instituted by the employer to cover the absence of the employee. - (f) Leave granted to attend such training courses will not incur any additional payment or alternate time off if such course coincides with an employee's day off in a 19 day month working arrangement, or with any other concessional leave. - (g) Such paid leave will not affect other leave granted to employees under this Award. - (h) On completion of the course the employee shall, upon request, provide to the employer proof of their attendance at the course.
+- (c) Where an employer has more than one place of employment in Queensland then the maximum number of employees entitles to attend a course at the same time will be 2.
+This will not prevent an employer from agreeing to release additional employees. - (d) The granting of such leave will be subject to the convenience of the employer so that the operations of the enterprise will not be adversely affected. - (e) Where an employer approaches the Union and demonstrates genuine difficulties with respect to the release of a particular Union delegate or representative at a particular time (including where the employer might have previously advised of its ability to release such Union delegate or representative) the Union will not unreasonably press its request for the release of that delegate/representative at that time.
+If the matter is not amicably resolved, it will be processed in accordance with clause 3.1. - (f) In granting such paid leave, the employer is not responsible for any additional costs except the payment of extra remuneration where relieving arrangements are instituted by the employer to cover the absence of the employee. - (g) Leave granted to attend such training courses will not incur any additional payment or alternate time off if such course coincides with an employee's day off in a 19 day month working arrangement, or with any other concessional leave. - (h) Such paid leave will not affect other leave granted to employees under this Award. - (i) On completion of the course the employee will, upon request, provide to the employer proof of their attendance at the course.
 Except in the case of sick leave or other authorised leave, non-attendance at a training course will result in the employee not being paid for such time.